TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

 languageField
 =============

-.. container:: table-row

-   Property
+:aspect:`Property`
    languageField

-   Data type
+:aspect:`Data type`
    :ref:`data-type-string` / :ref:`stdWrap`

-   Description
+:aspect:`Description`
    By default all records that have language-relevant information in the TCA "ctrl"-section are translated on translated pages.

    This can be disabled by setting :ts:`languageField = 0`.

 .. _select-includeRecordsWithoutDefaultTranslation: